MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -AddExchangeLocation
-{{ This AddExchangeLocation parameter specifies new exchange locations to be added to the policy without affecting the existing ones. }}
+This AddExchangeLocation parameter specifies new Exchange locations to be added to the policy without affecting the existing ones.

 ```yaml
 Type: MultiValuedProperty